ricardohsilva/free-agent__ngrx-weather/README.md

     └── ...

 # The Weather API
-For this application we'll be using the MetaWeather API.
+For this application, we'll be using the MetaWeather API.

 We'll be focusing on two endpoints: